Chantity/btd6-scripts/guide/README.md

 ![](images/08_first_action.png)

 Next, let's place Ben to make some money.
 To append another action to the actions list, you just need to put a comma after the closing bracket and can paste another one right behind.
-Do that, choose coordinates to the right of the middle circle and adjust all the values by yourself to get the hang of it.
+Do that, choose coordinates in the middle circle and adjust all the values by yourself to get the hang of it.
 Your file should look something like this now:

 ![](images/09_appending_actions.png)